 Swan Goose (Anser cygnoides)

-Zoo collection includes: A pair
+Zoo collection includes: A pair plus three new goslings.

 Found in the wild: Found always near water in mountainous regions from south central Siberia south to Mongolia and into northern and eastern China.